neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

 Based on my results, there is no evidence to support that lead actresses, an increased proportion of female dialogue, or films made by women lead to lower returns.
 With $22 million per film in domestic total gross as the cost of objectifying women, Hollywood *needs* to actively take a stand to increase the role of women in film!

-I'm personally really looking forward to the upcoming Wonder Woman and Ocean's Eight movies, amongst others - Ghostbusters was a step in the right direction, and I can't wait to see more female protagonists on the big screen!
+I'm personally really looking forward to the upcoming Wonder Woman and Ocean's Eight movies, amongst others.
+Ghostbusters was a step in the right direction, and I can't wait to see more female protagonists on the big screen!

 Questions about my analysis?
-Feel free to check out [my github](https://github.com/neokt/women-dialogue-box-office) or send me an e-mail at <neo.kaiting@gmail.com>!
+Feel free to check out [my github](https://github.com/neokt/women-dialogue-box-office) or send me an e-mail at <neo.kaiting@gmail.com>.